CDMA2000: 1xEV-DO

 CDMA2000 1xEV-DO (Evolution-Data Optimized), often abbreviated as EV-DO or EV, is a telecommunications standard for the wireless transmission of data through radio signals, typically for broadband Internet access.
 It uses multiplexing techniques including code-division multiple access (CDMA) as well as time-division multiple access to maximize both individual user's throughput and the overall system throughput.
 It is standardized (IS-856) by 3rd Generation Partnership Project 2 (3GPP2) as part of the CDMA2000 family of standards and has been adopted by many mobile phone service providers around the world – particularly those previously employing CDMA networks.

 1X Advanced

 1X Advanced (Rev.E) is the evolution of CDMA2000 1X.
 It provides up to four times the capacity and 70% more coverage compared to 1X.

 Networks

 The CDMA Development Group states that, as of April 2014, there are 314 operators in 118 countries offering CDMA2000 1X and/or 1xEV-DO service.

+As of 2025, only very few active networks remain, with most of them being private networks maintained for machine to machine communication for specific critical infrastructure.

+Access authentication in CDMA networks

+Access authentication in CDMA networks for telecommunications and computing provide network access for a mobile device.
+Specific methods such as CAVE-based Authentication (IS-95/1xRTT), and A12 Authentication (1xEV-DO) are possible.
+The serving network provides the mobile device access authentication mechanism.
+The exact method employed depends upon the type of service being used: